mozilla/fx-private-relay/docs/translations.md

 ### Expanding a Premium Plan

 Adding new regions to a premium plan is a cross-company effort.
 The Legal team ensures Mozilla can do business in the new region.
-The Subscription Platform integrates the expanded tax requirements.
+The Subscription Platform team integrates the expanded tax requirements.
 The Localization team identifies languages for the new region.
 Quality Assurance tests the experience in the new region and language.
 Customer Support expands support documents.
 Managers at several levels coordinate the work.

 Premium plan expansion can take months.
 A Relay engineer should **create a waffle flag for the expansion effort**.
 This allows engineers to ship partial changes without affecting current users.
-Staff with the flag enabled can test expansion code in stage and production.

 The Subscription Platform (version 2) uses [Stripe][stripe] for paid services.
 A [Stripe Price][stripe-price] tracks currency, taxes, and a subscription term.
 Relay subscription terms are monthly or yearly.
 There are usually two prices per region, one for each term.
-The Subscription Platform also uses a price to track language and region.
+The Subscription Platform also uses the price to track language and region.
 The product details are in the selected language.
 The Localization team helps pick the region's primary language.
-Product reports use the price to segment purchases by region.
+The product reports use the price to segment purchases by region.

-The Relay product manager create the Prices on the Stripe webpage.
+The Relay product manager create the prices on the Stripe webpage.
 The product manager shares the new price IDs with the Relay engineers.
 In some cases, complex criteria selects the price for a region.
 For example, a region can use the prices of a different region.
 Another case is when a region has per-language prices.
 The manager highlights these complex cases.

-The product manager shares the new price IDs with the Relay engineers.
-In some cases, complex criteria selects the price for a region.
-For example, a region can use the prices of a different region.
-Another case is when a region has per-language prices.
-The manager highlights these complex cases.

 The Relay engineer updates the data structures in [privaterelay/plans.py][]:

-1. New currencies in `CurrencyStr`
+1. Add new currencies in `CurrencyStr`
-2. New regions in `CountryStr`
+2. Add new regions in `CountryStr`
-3. New prices details in `_STRIPE_PLAN_DATA`
+3. Add new prices details in `_STRIPE_PLAN_DATA`
-4. A new section in `_RELAY_PLANS`, such as `premium_expansion`, with the expanded regions
+4. Add a new section in `_RELAY_PLANS`, such as `premium_expansion`, with the expanded regions
 5. Update the relevant functions to take a boolean signalling the waffle flag is on or off.
 See [PR #3745][pr-3745], which retired the 2023 expansion flag, for details.

-Relay staff can turn on the waffle flag for themselves and others.
+Relay staff can turn on the expansion flag for themselves and others.
 With an enabled flag, users can view new content and test buying a subscription.

-In development and stage, there are test prices connected to the [Stripe test mode][stripe-test].
-A test visitor from the United States will get these prices.
-Other regions get the production prices.

 > [!NOTE]
 > Testing subscriptions in a new region requires setting the preferred language.